7510 SE King Rd, Milwaukie, OR 97222

 17908 S.E.
 Addie St., Jennings Lodge

-There’s a new park and trail right in the heart of the Jennings Lodge community – Boardman Wetlands Nature Park.
-An urban oasis, the new park provides a calm and serene escape for nature-viewing and recreation.
+Boardman Wetlands Nature Park is an urban oasis in the heart of the Jennings Lodge community, providing a calm and serene escape for nature-viewing and recreation.

-A 1,500-ft. boardwalk trail winds its way through the wetland, offering beautiful views of natural scenery and open skies.
-You’ll discover something new around every turn, as you stroll under wispy willows and use the overlooks to gaze down at the diversity of underwater plants and wildlife.
-Evidence of life can be spotted throughout the park, making it an ideal location for photography and bird-watching.
+A 1,500-ft. boardwalk trail winds its way through the wetland with scenic views and overlook areas, allowing visitors to get a closer look at the diversity of underwater plants and wildlife throughout the park.
+Boardman Wetlands Nature Park is an ideal location for photography and bird-watching.
 Be on the lookout for the red-winged blackbird and northwest tree frog.
 In the spring, you might also catch a glimpse of baby ducklings scurrying about.

 Virtual Park Tour